Supervising Smart Home Device Interactions: A Profile-Based Firewall Approach: Motivating example

-This section will present the necessary background to understand our work, as well as our motivations.
-We will first briefly present Smart Home networks in general, expose the concept of device interactions in such a network, then describe the IETF's MUD standard and its shortcomings.
+This section will present the necessary background to understand our work, as well as our motivations, with the help of a concrete real-world example.
+We will first briefly present Smart Home networks in general, expose the concept of device interactions in such a network, then describe potential attacks targeted toward such a network, IETF's MUD standard and its shortcomings.
+We will wrap up with a more formal definition of the threat model considered in this article.